 Unfortunately he has gone on to prove the sceptics precisely right, taking a sectarian approach to politics and crapping all over the city's *English* heritage.

 The fundamental problem isn't having elected mayors, but that any kind of functional democratic politics breaks down past a certain point of ethnic heterogeneity.
-And the demographics of London, the capital of the UK, are so out of wack with those of the hinterland it may as well be a different country.
+And the demographics of London, the capital of the UK, are so out of whack with those of the hinterland it may as well be a different country.
 This is causing increasing political dysfunction.

 Abolishing mayors *could* help stabilise the situation in the medium term (though it could also cause riots in the short term), but the real problems are much deeper.